Relativistic Langevin Equation derived from a particle-bath Lagrangian: Relativistic Caldeira-Leggett Lagrangian

 \section{Relativistic Caldeira-Leggett Lagrangian}

-In this section we must update the Caldeira-Leggett model and the derivation of the generalized Langevin equation to work with special relativity, rather than Galilean relativity.
-We know that the Lorentz-covariant Lagrangian must retrieve the Galilean one in the relevant limit, however the task of identifying the Lorentz-covariant form is highly non-trivial and has remained an unsolved problem until now.

-Relatively common are descriptions of a relativistic Brownian particle coupled to a non-relativistic heat bath~\cite{hang,dunkel_hanggi}.
-These are straightforward, in that minimal modifications to the Galilean Lagrangian are needed, and the relativistic effects are confined to the stages where they affect the derivations minimally.
-Recall that in the Galilean case, the main difficulty lies in obtaining the equations of motion for the heat bath modes, and their Euler-Lagrange equations are unaffected by the relativistic motion of the tagged particle.
-Thus the relativistic effects shall not be relevant for the bulk of the derivation, resulting in an equation that is highly similar to \cref{eq:langevin-classical}.
-These equations are a useful point of reference, as they have small but significant differences from the non-relativistic equation.
+In this section we update the Caldeira-Leggett model and the derivation of the generalised Langevin equation to work in special relativity.
+While there are relatively many descriptions of a relativistic Brownian particle coupled to a non-relativistic heat bath~\cite{hang,dunkel_hanggi}, there are far fewer attempts at tackling the relativistic behaviour of the heat bath.
+Recall that in the Galilean case, the main difficulty lies in obtaining the equations of motion for the heat bath modes.
+This task is non-trivial, as there are many relativistic Lagrangians that reduce to \cref{eq:c-l-classical} in the relevant limit.

-However, what we ultimately seek here, is a more general description for the case where both the heat bath and the tagged particle are relativistic.
-This task is non-trivial: there are many relativistic Lagrangians that reduce to the Caldeira-Leggett heat bath, and even the simplest one, not to mention our choice, is not analytically solvable.
-Moreover, in the previous consideration we have encapsulated the sum total of external forces in \({V_\text{ext}(\mathbf{x}) = \phi(\mathbf{x})}\).
-Keeping this term in special relativity allows for action at a distance, so we must find a substitute.
-Fortunately, electromagnetism is a good model; in electrostatics everything is described by a single time-independent potential \(V(\mathbf{x})\), while to remain consistent after Lorentz transformations, one must introduce corrections, which manifest as magnetism.
-This means both that now the external scalar potential cannot be independent of time: \(\phi(\mathbf{x}, t)\), but also that we must add an external vector potential term:

-to the Lagrangian (re-absorbing the ``charge'' equivalent into the definitions of \(\mathbf{A}\) and \(\phi\)).
-So if our external potential in the Galilean case is \(\phi\), we will have an associated Lorentz force, as expected.
-A crucial difference is that now the tagged particle can both leak and absorb energy via the analogue of the electromagnetic radiation (we only assumed that the external potential behaves like electromagnetism under Lorentz transformations).

-In the original Galilean derivation by Zwanzig~\cite{Zwanzig1973}, the choice of harmonic equations of motion is a reflection of the efficacy of Fourier methods.
-It may stand to reason, that then the equations of motion should still be those of the trigonometric functions even in the relativistic case.
-That is a valid point, but is re-treading the discussions of~\cite{hang,dunkel_hanggi}.
-Thus we shall use the relativistic expressions for the kinetic energies of the heat bath modes, as well as the tagged particle.